DigiCARES/website/_team/example-professor.md

 # Change this to your name
 name: Example Professor
 # The type field is used to place you under the correct subheading.
 It may be of
-# the following values: professor, researcher, previous-researcher, or other.
+# the following values: researcher, postdoc, visiting_scholar, graduate,
+# undergraduate, or other.
-type: professor
+type: researcher
-# Write a short bio below, or delete this and write the bio in the main body.
-bio: |
-    An about section for this professor.
-Try to keep this to about two sentances, maybe three if you need more room.
+# Bio-tags: the following describe the person's role in the research.
+institution: New Mexico State University
+title: Researcher
 # Optional tag to change the display order in relation to other professors
 sort_order: 100
 # Be sure to place this image in the /images/profiles/ directory.